mochi-hpc/mochi-doc/docs/source/tutorials/01_setup.rst

    docker exec -it mt1 /bin/bash

-From the container's command prompt you should be in the :code:`/home/mochi` directory, with subdirectories available for :code:`spack`, :code:`mochi-spack-packages`, and the :code:`mochi-tutorial` directory that is mapped to your host machine and populated with tutorial exercise files.
+From the container's command prompt you should be in the :code:`/home/mochi` directory, with subdirectories available for :code:`spack` and the :code:`mochi-tutorial` directory that is mapped to your host machine and populated with tutorial exercise files.